Our objectives

 We set monetary policy to achieve the Government’s target of keeping inflation at 2%.
 Our Monetary Policy Committee (MPC) decides what policy action we should take to reach that target.

-We apply Bank Rate to reserves balances held with us by eligible financial firms.
+First, it sets Bank Rate, which is applied to reserves balances held with us by eligible financial firms.
+This helps to ensure it is passed through to households and businesses.
 The MPC usually sets Bank Rate eight times a year, and its level remains fixed between each MPC announcement.

 Maintaining financial stability